kortina/vscode-markdown-notes/README.md

 ### Known Issues

-- Filename completion seems to be triggering when not in the `[[` context.
 - The `ctrl+o` VSCodeVim jumplist shortcut does not return you to the correct place after using "Go to Definition" (`ctrl+]`): https://github.com/VSCodeVim/Vim/issues/3277 (The VSCode `Go Back` command (`ctrl+-`) does work, however.)
 - This extension sets the `wordPattern` for 'markdown' in order to (1) enable proper completion of relative paths and (2) make it such that if you `cmd+shift+f` on a `#tag` the search will prefill with "#tag" and not just "tag":
   <br />`vscode.languages.setLanguageConfiguration('markdown', { wordPattern: /([\#\.\/\\\w_]+)/ });`